mddazure/vpn-traffic-selector-snat/README.md

 Traffic received on the LAN interface is compared to the access-list.
 If it matches, the source address is replaced as defined in the NAT pool.

 The replaced source address then matches the access list attached to the crypto map, so it sent down the encrypted connection.

+The right-hand router is configured similarly, with following differences:
+- It does not contain NAT configuration
+- The access list linked to the crypto map, which controls the Traffic Selector, has source and destination reversed.